 Smoked Venison Roast

 Are you looking for a delicious smoked venison recipe?
-My wife and I normally never went for venison because it has a gamey aftertaste and is tough to eat, but once we figured out how to prepare it properly, we crave venison every other week!
+My wife and I normally never eat venison because it has a gamey aftertaste and is tough to eat, but once we figure out how to prepare it properly, we have been cooking it every other week!

-In this recipe, I’m going to show you how to deal with both of those problems, so be sure to follow along with my recipe so you can enjoy your venison the right way!
+I’ll show you how to ensure your version comes out perfect in this recipe.
+Follow along with my recipe so you can enjoy your venison the right way!

 Why You’ll Love This Smoked Venison Recipe

-Venison is a delicious game recipe and is a lot simpler to prepare than most people think and can be prepared using ingredients bought from the supermarket.
+Venison is a delicious game recipe and much simpler to prepare than most people think.
+It can be prepared using ingredients bought from the supermarket.

-I’ve nutted out the easiest way to get rid of that gamey taste, while making it juicy and tender, so when it comes out of the smoker, it tastes delicious.
+I’ve nutted out the easiest way to make it a little less gamey while making it juicy and tender, so when it comes out of the smoker, it tastes delicious.

-This recipe can be used for all parts of the venison, loins, quarterhind or rump.
+This recipe can be used for venison, loins, quartering, or rump parts.
 I

 Venison Rump